 - Any org creating, maintain, using or disseminating records of identifiable personal data must assure the reliability of the data for their intended use and must take reasonable precautions to prevent misuse of the data.

-Since then, organizations have either followed these exact principles or have come up with their own versions of FIPs.
-The CPPA essentially y obliges organizations to follow the below FIPs:
+Since then, organizations have either followed these exact principles or have came up with their own versions of FIPs.
+The CPPA essentially obliges organizations to follow the below FIPs:

 - Accountability: s.7 to s.11 of Bill C-11.

 - Highlights: Amongst other things, an organization must have a designated individual who is in charge of compliance with the Bill.
 Additionally ever organization must establish a privacy management program.

 - Appropriate Purposes: s.
 12 of Bill C-11.

 - Highlight: S.12 limits collection, use and disclosure to “purposes that a reasonable person would consider appropriate in the circumstances“.